pyalarmdotcom/alarmdotcom/.github/ISSUE_TEMPLATE/requesting-support-for-new-devices.md

 ---
-name: Requesting support for new devices
+name: Request support for a new device
 about: Help us support new Alarm.com devices
 title: "[NEW DEVICE] "
 labels: new device